|HOME||ABOUT||BENEFITS OF STRENGTH TRAINING||GETTING STARTED|

 About Stay Strong, Stay Healthy

 Stay Strong, Stay Healthy program sessions are lead by a team of University of Missouri Extension Specialists.
 Each Specialist has completed the seven hour Tufts endorsed SSSH training on how to effectively instruct and assist participants in learning strength exercises.
-The first 10 weeks of the class is taught by a University of Missouri Extension Specialist and they are equipped with sets of hand weights and ankle weights for their participants to use during each exercise.
+The 8-week program is taught by a University of Missouri Extension Specialist and they are equipped with sets of hand weights and ankle weights for their participants to use during each exercise.